Wagering and Betting Tax

 Who pays the tax?

-Wagering and betting entities are liable to pay the tax on their net wagering revenue, including GST, from customers located in Victoria at the time of making a bet.
+Wagering and betting entities pay the tax on their net wagering revenue, including GST, from customers located in Victoria at the time of making a bet.

 Wagering and betting entities include: